Updated 25/05/2026

-A large observational study of over 17,000 adults has found that women may be disproportionately sensitive to common dementia risk factors, suggesting that sex-specific prevention strategies could be critical in reducing Alzheimer’s disease burden.
-Researchers at the University of California, San Diego, analysed longitudinal data to identify why women account for nearly two-thirds of Alzheimer’s cases in the United States, despite living longer than men on average.
+A large observational study of over 17,000 adults by researchers at the University of California, San Diego has found that women may be disproportionately sensitive to common dementia risk factors, suggesting that sex-specific prevention strategies could be critical in reducing Alzheimer’s disease burden.
+The UC San Diego researchers analysed longitudinal data to identify why women account for nearly two-thirds of Alzheimer’s cases in the United States.

 Alzheimer’s disease burden by sex in the United States